-The theme of the 2018 LCEEQ Annual Conference is The Thinking Classroom.
+The theme of the 2018 LCEEQ Annual Conference was The Thinking Classroom.
 February 2018.
 Go to site

 GOAL Curated Resources (including Entrepreneurship)

 - Career Cruising ccSpark: ccSpark! uses a fun, educational role-playing game to help younger students learn about careers, life-planning, and social skills.
 Designed to meet the curriculum needs of young students, ccSpark! is an active, imaginative world that children can hardly wait to explore.
 They develop a sense of community and learn how everyone has a special role to play.
 Full of appealing characters, small surprises and fascinating places, ccSpark! brings elements of the real world right into the classroom to enhance the learning experience. *For purchase.
 Go to site

 - The Real Game (Grades 5-6): Connecting with local and global communities is the central theme of The Make It Real Game for grades 5 and 6.
 This highly-interactive program requires students to assume adult roles, create simulated towns and businesses, and engage in international business ventures.
 Essential skills are developed and fostered, such as teamwork, decision-making, and the ability to make connections between school and future life/work roles.
 Go to site